LoneMenace/cinesense/README.md

-# 🎬 CineSense – Explainable Movie Review Sentiment Analysis App
+# 🎬 CineSense – Movie Review Sentiment Analysis App

 **CineSense** is a cloud-deployed web application that analyzes movie reviews to determine sentiment with full numerical transparency.
 Unlike typical sentiment analyzers, CineSense exposes the